tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US180_TransferMoneyFamilyMemberToFamilyMember.md

 Family "1" -- "0..1" CashAccount : has >
 Family "1" -- "0..1" FamilyMember : has administrator >
 Family "1" -- "1..*" FamilyMember : has members >
-Family "1" -- "0..*" Relations : has >
+Category "1" -- "0..1" Category : has parent
 FamilyMember "1" -- "0..*" CashAccount : has >
 CashAccount "1" -- "0..*" Transaction : has >
 ````
 # 3. Design

-The process to fulfill the requirement we need the input of data from a UI to determine origin and destination accounts inside family members and the ammout to be transfered.
+The process to fulfill the requirement we need the input of data from a UI to determine origin and destination accounts inside family members, and the amount to be transferred.
 To execute the transfer the controller will first invoke the FamilyService to get the respective Family

 The controller will return: